Chaoray/Chaoray/README.md

 ### Bye there 👋

-- 🔭 I’m currently working on none (student btw)
+- 🔭 I’m currently working on nothing, just patching discord bots
 - 🌱 I’m currently learning how to code better, more clever and faster performance
 - 👯 I’m looking to collaborate on making discord bots (maybe)
 - 🤔 I’m looking for help with teaching me about real work experiences